mattrei/aframe-tangram-component/README.md

 A Mapzen Tangram component for [A-Frame](https://aframe.io).

 > Supports A-Frame 0.6.0.
-> Works with Tangram 0.13.x.
+> Works with the latest Tangram 0.13.x library and very likely above.

 ### API

-This library provides a components for visualizing a GPU enabled Tangram map.

 #### `tangram-map` component